monochandan/RAG-Semiconductor-Dataset/README.md

 - Enables fault reasoning: Retrieved examples help the LLM infer patterns (e.g., "these readings often result in a fault").

 # original LLM model vs LLM model with added context
-It directly told it is unfailiar with specific event.
+It directly told that, it is unfamiliar with specific event.
 The model with RAG pipeline got the context and try to give me the answer.
 Though the data is fully imbalanced.
 I will try to increase the k value or try to make the data balanced.